 \section{Conclusion and future work}

-In this paper, a novel shallow neural network is constructed to approximate functions with jump discontinuities.
-The crucial observation is that a $d$-dimensional piecewise continuous function can be augmented as a continuous function defined in $(d+1)$-dimensional space.
-This function, based on universal approximation theory, can be approximated by a shallow, feedforward, fully-connected neural network.
-We thereby propose a simple neural network architecture consists of an input layer of $(d+1)$-dimensional coordinate variable, a hidden layer with moderate number of neurons, and an output layer of the function itself.
-We show that the present network is very efficient and accurate for piecewise continuous function approximation, and can be applied to solve as solution model for elliptic interface problems.
-In particular, combining with a PINNs type loss function in solving elliptic interface problems, the present network output approximates the solution with great accuracy and the result is completely competitive with the immersed interface method which is designed in particular for elliptic interface problems.
-Furthermore, because of the mesh-free nature of the network, there is no difficulty to implement the network model to the problems on irregular domains or in high dimensions.
+In this paper, a novel shallow neural network is developed to approximate functions with jump discontinuities.
+The crucial idea is that a $d$-dimensional piecewise continuous function can be augmented as a continuous function defined in $(d+1)$-dimensional space.
+This function, based on the universal approximation theory, can be approximated by a shallow, feedforward, fully connected neural network.
+We thereby propose a simple neural network architecture consisting of an input layer of $(d+1)$-dimensional coordinate variables, a hidden layer with a moderate number of neurons, and an output layer of the function itself.
+We show that the present network is efficient and accurate for piecewise continuous function approximation, and can serve as a solution model for elliptic interface problems.
+Combined with the PINN-type loss functions, the present network approximates the solution with high accuracy, and the results are comparable to the immersed interface method.
+Because of the mesh-free nature of the network, there is no difficulty in implementing the model for problems on irregular domains or in high dimensions.

-The present work, differs significantly from the ones existing in literature using DNN in a way that we consider only a completely shallow neural network (one hidden layer).
-Nevertheless, to approximate functions or solutions that are highly oscillatory, one can simply increase the number of neurons in the hidden layer to achieve the desired accuracy.
-As we show in numerical experiments in this paper, most of the testing problems can be solved with high accuracy by the present network with a moderate number (less than a hundred) of neurons.
-Notice that, a shallow network is much easier to train than the deep ones.
+The present work differs significantly from the work using DNNs in the literature as we only consider a completely shallow neural network (one hidden layer).
+To approximate functions or solutions that are highly oscillatory, one can increase the number of neurons in the hidden layer to achieve the desired accuracy.
+As we show in the numerical experiments in this paper, all the problems can be solved with high accuracy by the present network with a moderate number (less than a hundred) of neurons.
+Notice that a shallow network is much easier to train than a deep one.

 In the present work, we only consider the stationary elliptic interface problems.
-As a forthcoming extension, we shall consider time-dependent problems, and particularly the moving interface problems which will be left as future work.
+As a forthcoming extension, we shall consider time-dependent problems, particularly the moving interface problems, which will be left as future work.